tlswg/tls13-spec/draft-ietf-tls-tls13.md

 context and no context with the same label.
 New uses of exporters SHOULD provide a context in all exporter computations, though the value could be empty.

+Requirements for the format of exporter labels are defined in section 4 of {{RFC5705}}.

 #  Compliance Requirements

 ##  Mandatory-to-Implement Cipher Suites